-- ✓ Children should be able to master the basic skills of the game and begin to show signs of being comfortable using non-dominant side - ✓ Start to be familiar with tactical instructions & positional sense during games - ✓ Be able to take instructions from coach and give feedback - ✓ Have a greater awareness during matches of space - ✓ Children should have continued to gain experience playing in different positions and not be confined to one position or area - ✓ Children should play a minimum of two quarters in every game - ✓ Developed a respect for discipline and playing and training environments. - ✓ Demonstrate respect for officials and decisions made by them - ✓ Learned to deal with success, disappointment, mistakes and/or failures through continued positive involvement
+- ✓ Children should be able to master the basic skills of the game and begin to show signs of being comfortable using the non-dominant side.
+Target of 250 ball contacts per player per training session - ✓ Be gaining plenty of experience in playing matches with two teams representing the club at this age group - ✓ Start to be familiar with tactical instructions & positional sense during games - ✓ Be able to take instructions from the coach and give feedback - ✓ Have a greater awareness during matches of space - Children should have continued to gain experience playing in different positions and not be confined to one position or area on the pitch - ✓ The club will aim to field two teams at this age group to ensure maximum playing time for all - ✓ Developed a respect for discipline and playing and training environments. - ✓ Demonstrate respect for officials and decisions made by them - ✓ Learned to deal with success, disappointment, mistakes and/or failures through continued positive involvement